Submitty/submitty.github.io/_docs/instructor/student_photos.md

   ![](/images/student_photos_upload_form.png)
   PNG Images or zip files of PNG images can be dragged-and-dropped or added by clicking in the box.
 They cannot exceed 10 mb or 10240 kb.
-  After hitting submit, please wait a couple seconds and then refresh the page.
+  After hitting submit, if it does not automatically refresh after a couple seconds, please refresh the page.